utahmobl/opencap-processing-grf/README.md

 # OpenCap Processing GRF

 This repository enables the post-processing of human movement kinematics collected using [OpenCap](opencap.ai).
-You can run kinematic analyses, download multiple sessions using scripting, and run muscle-driven simulations to estimate kinetics.
+You can run kinematic analyses, download multiple sessions using scripting, and run simulations to estimate kinetics.
 Building on the original OpenCap processing repository, this codebase implements the hybrid machine learning–simulation pipeline described in Miller et al., improving estimation of ground reaction forces, joint moments, and joint contact forces.

 ## Publications
 More information is available in our [preprint](https://www.biorxiv.org/XXXX):